Kludex/mangum/docs/lifespan.md

 ## State machine

-The `LifespanCycle` is a state machine that handles ASGI `lifespan` events intended to run before and after HTTP and WebSocket requests are handled.
+The `LifespanCycle` is a state machine that handles ASGI `lifespan` events intended to run before and after HTTP requests are handled.

 ### LifespanCycle